 - Likewise, you also need to eliminate as much alcohol as possible.
-Even though red wine, beer, and other beverages can be good for you, it’s better to stay away from them when your body is overwhelmed with fatigue.
+Even though red wine, digestive liquors, and other beverages can be good for you, it’s better to stay away from them when your body is overwhelmed with fatigue.

 Remember that consuming alcohol should be an occasional treat, and always in small amounts.